To listen to this blog post “What Does It Mean To Fear The Lord? 4 Honest Explanations ” over reading it then click the play button below.

 - Proverbs 1:7 – The fear of the LORD is the beginning of knowledge, but fools despise wisdom and instruction.

 To put this in a way that you can understand.
 Think of it this way.
 If you are in need of money really bad, some people will rob a bank.
 These people are those who have no fear of the law or no reverence for anything.
-They are people who put their own needs above what it right.
+They are people who put their own needs above what is right.
 For most normal people, what keeps them from robbing a bank is that they do not want to get caught.

 Matthew 10:28 – Do not be afraid of those who kill the body but cannot kill the soul.
 Rather, be afraid of the One who can destroy both soul and body in hell.

-What angered God then, still angers Him now.
-God has the authority to strike us all dead and to destroy the Earth all over again if He wanted to.
+What angered God then, still angers Him now and the MAIN reason why we should fear God is because God has the authority to strike us all dead and to destroy the Earth all over again if He wanted to.
 It was only when Jesus came that He extended us grace and you do not see people getting stricken down dead for telling a lie or something.
 My point is the fact that God has the ability to do this, is something to be feared.